theupdateframework/taps/tap4.md

 # Abstract

-TAP 4 allows users to _assign_ targets to repositories in a manner similar to how targets can be delegated to roles.
+TAP 4 allows users to _map_ targets to repositories in a manner similar to how targets can be delegated to roles.
-This means that: (1) targets may be found on one of many repositories, each with a different root of trust, and (2) many repositories may be required to sign targets.
+This allows users to say that: (1) a target may be found on one of many repositories, each with a different root of trust, and / or (2) many repositories may be required to sign the target.

 # Motivation